Tsaratsovo

-Тsaratsovo (Царацово) is a village in the Plovdiv Province, central Bulgaria.
+Tsaratsovo (Царацово) is a village in the Plovdiv Province, central Bulgaria.
 It is part of the Maritsa Municipality and As of 2007 it has 2,216 inhabitants.

 In 2007 a several million euro electronics plant was inaugurated in Tsaratsovo.
 It has a built-up area of 3,000 m² and employs 80 workers.

 In the same year a new bicycle-producing factory was opened near the village.
 It has an area of 34,000 m² of which the built-up area is 23,600 m².
 The plant is going to produce 500,000 bicycles a year and employs more than 500 people.
 Large part of the production is exported to Russia, Serbia and Montenegro.